-As a young student, do you wish to experiment the German student way of living?
-This article summarizes the basic important details you must be aware of before starting a new intense student life in Germany.
+As a young student, do you wish to experience the German student way of living?
+This article summarizes the things you must be aware of before starting a new student life in Germany.

 Good to know: